Skip to content

 else:

-# If the removed node is the root, reassign the root
+# If deleted node is root node, reassign root node

 self._root = child